ci-wdi-900/for-of-4-lyfe-solution/README.md

 ##### Filters

 * `removeTrolls` - given an array of strings, returns an array where any string in the original that was exclusively in upper case has been removed.
-* `onlyDoggos` - given an array of strings, returns an array where any string in the original that didn't represent a dog's name has been removed (same rules as `addNoises, see examples from either).
+* `onlyDoggos` - given an array of strings, returns an array where any string in the original that didn't represent a dog's name has been removed (same rules as `addNoises`, see examples from either).